maubanel/GMS2-Platformer/setup-player/README.md

 ##### `Step 3.`\|`SPCRK`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 We have 10 frames of animation.
 It will be easier to position the sprite the way we want to in Photoshop as opposed to **GameMaker**.
 In GMS2 we cannot move the files for all frames.
 We want to load all the files of an animation as separate layers in a single **Photoshop** file.
-We can do this by selecting **File | Scripts | **
+We can do this by selecting **File | Scripts | Load Files Into Stack**.

 ![alt_text](images/loadFilesAsLayers.png)